Politics: Vertical integration

 In terms of level of vertical integration, political systems can be divided into (from least to most integrated) confederations, federations, and unitary states.

-A federation (also known as a federal state) is a political entity characterized by a union of partially self-governing provinces, states, or other regions under a central federal government (federalism).
-In a federation, the self-governing status of the component states, as well as the division of power between them and the central government, is typically constitutionally entrenched and may not be altered by a unilateral decision of either party, the states or the federal political body.
-Federations were formed first in Switzerland, then in the United States in 1776, in Canada in 1867 and in Germany in 1871 and in 1901, Australia.
-Compared to a federation, a confederation has less centralized power.

 State

 All the above forms of government are variations of the same basic polity, the sovereign state.
 The state has been defined by Max Weber as a political entity that has monopoly on violence within its territory, while the Montevideo Convention holds that states need to have a defined territory; a permanent population; a government; and a capacity to enter into international relations.

 A stateless society is a society that is not governed by a state.
 In stateless societies, there is little concentration of authority; most positions of authority that do exist are very limited in power and are generally not permanently held positions; and social bodies that resolve disputes through predefined rules tend to be small.
 Stateless societies are highly variable in economic organization and cultural practices.

 While stateless societies were the norm in human prehistory, few stateless societies exist today; almost the entire global population resides within the jurisdiction of a sovereign state.
-In some regions nominal state authorities may be very weak and wield little or no actual power.
+In some regions, nominal state authorities may be very weak and wield little or no actual power.
 Over the course of history most stateless peoples have been integrated into the state-based societies around them.

-Some political philosophies consider the state undesirable, and thus consider the formation of a stateless society a goal to be achieved.
+Some political ideologies consider the state undesirable, and thus consider the formation of a stateless society a goal to be achieved.
 A central tenet of anarchism is the advocacy of society without states.
 The type of society sought for varies significantly between anarchist schools of thought, ranging from extreme individualism to complete collectivism.
 In Marxism, Marx's theory of the state considers that in a post-capitalist society the state, an undesirable institution, would be unnecessary and wither away.
 A related concept is that of stateless communism, a phrase sometimes used to describe Marx's anticipated post-capitalist society.